-When your HVAC equipment is sized according to a load calculation, it will reliably satisfy the home's cooling load in summer and heating load in winter.
-Basically, it won't be turning on and off all the time, short cycling, and costing you a crazy amount of money.
+When your HVAC equipment is sized according to a load calculation, it will reliably satisfy the home’s cooling load in summer and heating load in winter.
+It won’t be turning on and off all the time, short cycling, and costing you a crazy amount of money.

 The system will also last longer because it’s not being overworked during the extremes of summer and winter.
 And did we mention a smaller system, which you may end up with after we do the load calculation, usually costs less than a bigger one?

 - We deploy experienced professionals and top-of-the-line tools to perform HVAC design calculations, whether on-site or remotely.